MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/structs/pflobbydataupdate.md

 The keys of the lobby properties to update.

-Only the current lobby owner can update the lobby properties. <br /><br /> Lobby properties are only visible to members of the lobby.
+Only the current lobby owner can update the lobby properties. <br /><br /> Lobby properties are only visible to members of the lobby.   <br /><br /> Only the properties specified in this list of keys will be updated.
+If the key doesn't exist yet, the property will be created.
+If the new property value is nullptr, the property will be deleted.
+Any existing properties omitted from this list will be left unmodified.

 **`lobbyPropertyValues`** &nbsp; const char*
 *array of size `lobbyPropertyCount`*